-Quick: Spent over the cap.
+Quick: Over the cap.

-Roster Count: 14 guaranteed, one partially-guaranteed
+Roster Count: 14 guaranteed, one non-guaranteed, two two-ways

 *Note: Teams often adjust their depth chart throughout the season, sometimes game by game.